faressc/dl4ad/slides/03-perceptrons.md

 <div class="fragment" data-fragment-index="1">

-- **L1 or L2 Regularization (Weight Decay)**: Adds a penalty term to the loss function proportional to the magnitude of the weights.
+- **L1 or L2 Regularization (Weight Decay for SGD)**: Adds a penalty term to the loss function proportional to the magnitude of the weights.

 </div>
 <div class="formula fragment appear-vanish" data-fragment-index="1">